ckaestne/seaibib/README.md

 > Description and evaluation of a visual debugging tool to explore wrong predictions and possible causes.
 Supports use cases for detecitng mislabled data, missing features, and outliers.
 Integrated into the larger ML pipeline for labeling and data management.
 Also nice overview of other viualiztion techniques in related work.

+Zhang, Xuezhou, Xiaojin Zhu, and Stephen Wright. "[Training Set Debugging Using Trusted Items](https://arxiv.org/pdf/1801.08019.pdf)."
+In *Thirty-Second AAAI Conference on Artificial Intelligence*.
+2018.

+> Neat idea on debugging training data: Use a trusted subset of the data to see whether other untrusted training data is responsible for wrong predictions in this subset, or what’s the smallest change to the training data to make the model work on the trusted data.

 ## Data Quality and Data Management

 Schelter, Sebastian, Dustin Lange, Philipp Schmidt, Meltem Celikel, Felix Biessmann, and Andreas Grafberger.
 2018. “[Automating Large-Scale Data Quality Verification](http://www.vldb.org/pvldb/vol11/p1781-schelter.pdf).”
 Proceedings of the VLDB Endowment International Conference on Very Large Data Bases 11 (12): 1781–94.